Australia men's national soccer team: 2022 FIFA World Cup resurgence

+2026 World Cup qualification

+On 20 September 2024, Graham Arnold announced he was stepping down as head coach, two games into the third round of 2026 FIFA World Cup qualifying.
+The Socceroos had only picked up one point from two matches.
+On 23 September 2024, James Johnson announced that Football Australia had appointed Tony Popovic as head coach.
+Popovic led the Socceroos to wins over Japan and Saudi Arabia, and Australia eventually ensured direct qualification to the World Cup for the first time since 2014, and their sixth consecutive World Cup appearance.

 Team image

 Media coverage

 Australian matches are broadcast by Paramount+ and on free-to-air by Network 10.

 Previous coverage has been provided by Fox Sports (2018–2021), Ten network on its 10 Bold channel, ABC, SBS until 2016 and Nine on its 9Go! channel (2016–2017).

 The national team has set multiple ratings records for both subscription and free-to-air television.
 Australia's final 2006 World Cup qualifying match against Uruguay was the highest rating program in SBS history with an audience of 3.4 million viewers, while a 2010 World Cup qualifying match against Uzbekistan set a record for the highest subscription television audience, with an average of 431,000 viewers.
 The 2015 Asian Cup Final against South Korea had a total reach of 5.3 million Australians overall.